FUTY Straddle Strategy

 FUTY thesis for this straddle

-The market-implied 1-standard-deviation range for FUTY extends from approximately $54.04 on the downside to $61.92 on the upside.
+The market-implied 1-standard-deviation range for FUTY extends from approximately $54.92 on the downside to $59.64 on the upside.
 A FUTY long straddle is a pure-volatility play: it profits when the underlying moves far enough from the strike in either direction to overcome the combined call plus put debit, regardless of direction.
-Current FUTY IV rank near 32.90% is mid-range against its 1-year distribution, so the IV signal is neutral; the straddle thesis on FUTY should anchor more to the directional view and the expected-move geometry.
+Current FUTY IV rank near 10.63% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on FUTY at 14.40%.
 As a Financial Services name, FUTY options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to FUTY-specific events.

 FUTY straddle positions are structurally neutral / high-volatility (long premium); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 FUTY positions also carry Financial Services sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move FUTY alongside the broader basket even when FUTY-specific fundamentals are unchanged.
 Always rebuild the position from current FUTY chain quotes before placing a trade.